dpsidelnikov/processing-one-dark-theme/README.md

 # processing-one-dark-theme
-Atom One Dark UI inspired theme for processing editor
+Processing IDE theme inspired by Atom's One dark theme